 Are you ready to discover your college program?

-Everything you need to know about how to apply to college.
+Everything you need to know about the college application process.

 The college application process is pretty standard at most schools.
 Typically, you take the required tests, write a personal statement, then submit your application.
 You should keep an eye on your email, in case a school requests additional information as they evaluate your materials.

-Below, we'll cover the process of applying to college in more depth.
+Below, we'll cover the process of how and when to apply to college in more depth.
 We'll help you check all the right boxes and maximize your chances of getting into your dream school.

 For many prospective students, visiting a college campus is a good first step in the application process.
 Everything you've learned in school and experienced in your life has taught you how you learn best and where you're likely to feel comfortable.
 You should lean on this wisdom as you evaluate your scholastic options.